Positively ratioed representations: Background on geodesic currents

 \subsection{Properties of the intersection form}

-Although the intersection form (see Definition \ref{def:intersection form}) was defined purely topologically, it is often convenient to choose a hyperbolic structure $\Sigma$ on $S$.
+Although the intersection form (see Definition \ref{def:intersection form}) was defined purely topologically as the measure of the set $\Dmc\Gmc(S)$, it is often convenient to choose a hyperbolic structure $\Sigma$ on $S$.
 This choice allows us to use the following description of $\Dmc\Gmc(S)$, which will be useful for computing the intersection form.

 The tangent bundle of the Poincar\'e disc $T\Dbbb$ is a vector bundle over $\Dbbb$, so we can projectivize its fibers to obtain a fiber bundle over $\Dbbb$, which we denote by $\Pbbb(T\Dbbb)$.
 Let $\Pbbb(T\Dbbb)\oplus\Pbbb(T\Dbbb)$ be the fiber bundle over $\Dbbb$ obtained by taking the fiber-wise product of $\Pbbb(T\Dbbb)$ with itself.
 An element of $\Pbbb(T\Dbbb)\oplus\Pbbb(T\Dbbb)$ is thus a triple $(p,l_1,l_2)$, where $p\in\Dbbb$ and $l_1, l_2$ are lines through the origin in $T_p\Dbbb$.
 Clearly, the $\PGL(2,\Rbbb)=\mathrm{Isom}(\Dbbb)$ action on $\Pbbb(T\Dbbb)\oplus\Pbbb(T\Dbbb)$ leaves invariant the subset